 Nausea; stomach pain; vomiting.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); fever, chills, or persistent sore throat; severe or persistent constipation or stomach pain; symptoms of stomach or bowel bleeding (eg, black, tarry stools; vomit that looks like coffee grounds); unusual tiredness or weakness.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, throat, or tongue; unusual hoarseness); fever, chills, or persistent sore throat; severe or persistent constipation or stomach pain; symptoms of stomach or bowel bleeding (eg, black, tarry stools; vomit that looks like coffee grounds); unusual tiredness or weakness.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of Dificid:

 Store Dificid at room temperature, between 68 and 77 degrees F (20 and 25 degrees C).
 Brief storage at temperatures between 59 and 86 degrees F (15 and 30 degrees C) is permitted.
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep Dificid out of the reach of children and away from pets.

 - If you have any questions about Dificid, please talk with your doctor, pharmacist, or other health care provider.

 - Dificid is to be used only by the patient for whom it is prescribed.
 Do not share it with other people.

 - If your symptoms do not improve or if they become worse, check with your doctor.